thiemom/docker-flask-sklearn/README.md

 # docker-flask-sklearn
-Basic example of a python flask api for machine learning with Docker and sklearn
+Basic example of a python flask api for machine learning with Docker, Flask, sklearn and Bokeh for visualization

 ## requirements
 Docker